hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/accessibility.md

 In terms of accessibility, however, a form control with the `disabled` attribute is problematic.
 If a form control has the `disabled` attribute, it's not available to users with assistive technology.
 It's as though the element does not exist in the DOM at all.

-If you wish to present the user with the form they have just filled out, use the `readonly` attribute instead.
-This will allow the user to receive the correct information about the form they have just filled out, but they won't be able to interact with it.
+When presenting a non-editable field, consider using the `readonly` attribute instead of the `disabled` attribute.
+This will provide the correct information to all users, but they won't be able to interact with it.

-The following Web Content Accessibility Guidelines (WCAG) may be relevant when considering the use of the `disabled` attribute:
+## Applicable WCAG Success Criteria

 - Principle 1: Perceivable.
 Information and user interface components must be presentable to users in ways the can perceive.
 - Success Criterion 1.3.1: Info and Relationships.
 Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.